AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-wsl2.md

 ## Installation instructions

-These instructions will provide you with both WSL2 and the Ubuntu app:
+These instructions will provide you with both WSL2 and the Ubuntu terminal:

 - WSL2 allows your computer to have a separate Linux subsystem
 - Ubuntu is the default Linux distribution that gets installed when you install WSL2